 She drank the Kool Aid: Elderberry Syrup

 When Totes was first born, I started following a mom's group that is centered around a natural approach to medicine.
 Very anti-vax, breastmilk and chiropractic cures all kind of talk.
-Over the years that I've tuned in to the conversations, I've come across the question "my baby has a cold, what can I do?" about a hundred times.
-And every time, the response is always: breastmilk in the nose to relieve congestion, take probiotics and extra doses of elderberry syrup.
+Over the years that I've tuned in to the conversations brought up on this group, I've come across the question "my baby has a cold, what can I do?" about a hundred times.
+And every time, the response is always: breastmilk in the nose to relieve congestion, up your daily dose of probiotics and extra doses of elderberry syrup.

 Want more info?
 Here's a great article on the power of Elderberries from Wellness Mama.
-If you're local to Seattle and want more information on where I purchased mine from, click here to view the ordering and information page by Holly Cooper.
+If you're local to Seattle and want more information on where I purchased mine from, click here to view the Holly's website for ordering and information.
+She also sells local, organic Bone Broth!